 IBM supplied all the company's computers, so they were approached first to see what they could offer.
 This process required a lot of technical study, as well as travel to places where such equipment was being used...and some special travel to learn and study operating systems and programming languages about which FEEC had no experience.
 There were finance people at FEEC who evaluated the costs, but Mike's team did the technical evaluation work.

 IBM had recently changed their pricing model to something call "unbundled".
 That meant that every item of the sales contract had individual pricing: you paid separate monthly charges for software, compilers, and services, instead of a single "bundled" monthly cost for the system.
-This meant that, while the cost of the equipment seemed low, the total cost of what a customer could be (and usually was) much higher than they had been paying.
+This meant that, while the cost of the equipment seemed low, the total cost of what a customer could be - and usually was - much higher than they had been paying.
 Part of the evaluation process FEEC had to use was to determine what "pieces" of hardware, software, and services they really needed.
-Other computer vendors, such as GE, NCR, UNIVAC, etc. continued to use the old "bundled" model, and it made comparing to IBM's difficult.
+Other computer vendors, such as GE, NCR, UNIVAC, etc. continued to use the old "bundled" model, and it made comparing IBM's offerings difficult.

 This extended analysis meant a lot of travel for Mike, to visit vendors and talk to their customers.
 Mike did a lot of flying those days, all over the country and many times to places he could choose.
-Thus, he was able to travel to Cedar Rapids once, where Jan still lived, and Seattle, where he visited Karen and her husband.
-Funny how life works out...
+Thus, he was able to travel once to Cedar Rapids, where Jan still lived, and Seattle, where he visited Karen and her husband.
+Sometimes, life works in strange ways...

 1. Early computing work was done on "tabulating machines", with punched cards and paper tape as storage media.
-The equipment area was usually called "tab shop".↩
+The equipment area was usually called the "Tab Shop".↩